 11.9 Rsync

 $Services \rightarrow Rsync$ is used to configure an rsync server when using rsync module mode.
-See the section on Rsync Module Mode for a configuration example.
+Refer to Rsync Module Mode (page 89) for a configuration example.

 This section describes the configurable options for the rsyncd service and rsync modules.